StevenMaude/blog-content/posts/2013/windows-update-locking-up-on-xp-when.md

-In the meantime, there's a problem with Windows Update on XP machines which means that just *checking for updates* takes an incredibly long time to run (if it actually completes, I've never waited that long to see...) and causes `svchost.exe` to peg the CPU core it's running on at 100% usage.
+In the meantime, there's a problem with Windows Update on XP machines which means that just *checking for updates* takes an incredibly long time to run (if it actually completes, I've never waited that long to see…) and causes `svchost.exe` to peg the CPU core it's running on at 100% usage.

 This is actually reminiscent of a [problem from a few years